 Lockdown involving a Traditional Residence Halls

-Once notified of a lockdown in a traditional residence hall, all Housing Services and Resident Education staff physically present in the locked down building are to move directly to a safe location and communicate with staff outside of locked down facilities as is safe to do so via phone calls, texts, instant message, etc. Specific responsibilities during a lock down (as safety allows) are as follows:
+Once notified of a lockdown in a traditional residence hall, all Department of Housing and Resident Education staff physically present in the locked down building are to move directly to a safe location and communicate with staff outside of locked down facilities as is safe to do so via phone calls, texts, instant message, etc. Specific responsibilities during a lock down (as safety allows) are as follows:

 - Get in an interior location, office or room, preferably one that has the ability to be locked.
 Turn off lights and stay away from windows.
 For the staff working the front desk (if applicable), evacuate the lobby desk and seek shelter wherever possible (not in the open);

 - Notify Public Safety, supervisors, and possibly the main offices of the Department of Housing and Residential Education, if possible.
 Do not jeopardize safety to make any such notifications.
 If notification can be made, staff should describe their location in the building and any other pertinent info they may have.

 - Discourage students from exiting the building, if possible.

 Once the lockdown has concluded and the building has been re-opened, staff should follow these steps:

 - For staff working at the front desk, they should immediately return to this location to ensure swipe readers are back online so residents can enter the building.